Redshift Security: Data Backups and Encryption Best Practices

 By default, Redshift accepts connections either using SSL or not.

-Enforce encryption in transit with cli:
+Enforce encryption in transit with CLI:

 Enforce encryption in transit with console:

-Under “Properties” tab we can see the parameter group attached to our Redshift cluster, click on the parameter group (showing “ofir-redshift-parametergroup” in the image below):
+Under the “Properties” tab we can see the parameter group attached to our Redshift cluster, click on the parameter group (showing “ofir-redshift-parametergroup” in the image below):

 Now to change the parameters click on “Edit”: